CleverRaven/Cataclysm-DDA/doc/DEVELOPER_TOOLING.md

 so you can run the lit test with the custom clang-tidy executable and let clang-tidy apply suggestions automatically.

-After the patch is applied, you can then build the llvm code.
-Unfortunately, it seems that clang itself cannot correctly compile the llvm code on Windows (gives some sort of relocation error).
+After the patch is applied, you can then build the LLVM code.
+Unfortunately, it seems that clang itself cannot correctly compile the LLVM code on Windows (gives some sort of relocation error).
 Luckily, MinGW-w64 can be used instead to compile the code.

 The first step to build the code is to run CMake to generate the makefile.
-On the root dir of llvm, run the following script (substitute values inside `<>` with the actual paths).
+On the root dir of LLVM, run the following script (substitute values inside `<>` with the actual paths).
 Make sure CMake, python, and MinGW-w64 are on the path.

 ```sh